Tommy Westphall: An example of crossover

 The St. Elsewhere characters Dr. Roxanne Turner (Alfre Woodard) and Dr. Victor Ehrlich (Ed Begley Jr.) appeared on Homicide: Life on the Street.
-Fontana was the executive producer and showrunner for Homicide for its entire seven years.
+Fontana was the executive producer and showrunner for Homicide for the entirety of its seven-year run.

 Proponents of the Tommy Westphall Universe argue that because of this fictional crossover, the two series exist within the same fictional universe, and within Tommy Westphall's mind because of the final episode of St. Elsewhere; by extension this hypothesis can be extended to include the science fiction program The X-Files and the Law & Order franchise (due to various crossovers with characters from Homicide, in particular Det.
 John Munch).
 Law & Order creator Dick Wolf is close friends with Fontana and frequently crossed Homicide characters over into his own series.

 Objections

 There are other possible interpretations of Tommy's "vision" which may suggest something other than the entire series being his dream.
 For instance, it may be the other way around, and the snow globe scene may itself be the dream.
-Brian Weatherson, professor of philosophy at Cornell University, wrote a piece, "Six Objections to the Westphall Hypothesis", which challenges the logical, factual, and philosophical basis for the existence of the "universe".
+Brian Weatherson, then professor of philosophy at Cornell University, wrote a piece, "Six Objections to the Westphall Hypothesis", which challenges the logical, factual, and philosophical basis for the existence of the "universe".

-Weatherson's fifth objection holds that the appearance of a person or event in a dream does not mean the person or event cannot exist in real life.
-If a person dreams about visiting London and meeting Gordon Brown, it does not follow that because the city of London and Gordon Brown appeared in a dream, they do not exist in real life.
-Specific to the Westphall Hypothesis, even if we accept that St. Elsewhere is Westphall's dream, it does not imply that all of the characters on the show exist only in his mind.
-Therefore, appearances from St. Elsewhere characters on other shows are not sufficient to indicate that those shows exist only in Westphall's dream.

-The notion that appearances by the same character in two or more series tie those series together in the same fictional universe is also problematic.
-Weatherson, in his sixth objection, offers the example of Michael Bloomberg playing the role of New York City Mayor both on Law & Order and in real life, which, if one accepts the logic of the hypothesis, indicates that real life is in the head of Tommy Westphall.
-Thus, it does not follow that because one person, place, or thing is present in two or more works of fiction that those works are necessarily related.